FAQ. Frequently asked questions about the Visual Journalism and Documentary Photography programme.

 Your studies begin with the so-called freshman week.
 This starts every year in the third week of September.

-How long is proof of artistic ability valid?
+How long is the proof of artistic ability valid?

 What should my portfolio look like?